A Love Letter to the Supporters of Chronically Ill Warriors Everywhere

 It’s completely normal to feel sad, frustrated, anxious and alone when you’re struggling with these issues.
 But you want to avoid those feelings, negative thought patterns and unhelpful habits to turn into a full-blown depression or other mental health problems.

-When you’re a teenager living with chronic illness, what can you do to deal with feelings of (mild) depression, loneliness and real FOMO?
+What can teenagers with chronic illness do to deal with feelings of (mild) depression, loneliness and real FOMO?

 Disclaimer: The self-help tips below will support your health and happiness, but they can not substitute medical advice personalized to your unique situation.
 So if you show signs of clinical depression or anxiety disorder, please contact your doctor or psychologist for help.